guybedford/es-module-shims/README.md

 To verify when the polyfill is actively engaging as opposed to relying on the native loader, [a `polyfill` hook](#polyfill-hook) is also provided.

-#### Polyfill Edge Case: Dynamic Import
+### Polyfill Edge Case: Dynamic Import

-The guarantee of the polyfill is that any module graph that would have failed will be reexecuted through the shim layer.
-This leaves any edge case where execution succeeds but not as expected.
+Module feature errors that are not _static errors_ but rather _runtime errors_ cause edge cases with the polyfill feature detection.
 For example when using dynamic imports:

 ```html
 <script type="module">